110kazuki/nanocraw_ctrl/README.md

 # nanotank controller
-This is a ROS package for controlling the nanotank, and this package is based on ROS1.
+This is a ROS package for controlling the nanocraw, and this package is based on ROS1.
 The nanotank is equipped with an arduino-compatible microcontroller (M5Stamp Pico), which communicates between ROS1 and the microcontroller via rosserial.

 # dependence packages
 [ROS]